Data Loss Prevention (DLP) Definition

 Don’t let misconfiguration be the reason your organization was hit by a ransomware attack.
 Learn how to maximize your prevention tools and capabilities.Read the Blog

-Below are the best practices to help companies maximize their DLP investment and ensure the solution aligns to the company’s existing security strategy and measures:
+Below are some best practices to help companies maximize their DLP investment and ensure their solution aligns to their existing security strategy and measures:

-For many organizations, a DLP solution is adopted so that the company can meet complex and evolving compliance standards, such as HIPAA or GDPR.
-While this is one important functionality of DLP, a comprehensive solution provides many other uses to the organization, including data protection, incident prevention, improved visibility and expedited incident response capabilities.
+For many organizations, a DLP solution is adopted so that the company can meet complex and evolving compliance standards, such as HIPAA or the GDPR.
+Though this is one important functionality of DLP, a comprehensive solution provides many other benefits, including data protection, incident prevention, improved visibility, and expedited incident response capabilities.

-2. Ensure the DLP aligns to the organization’s broader security architecture and strategy
+2. Ensure the DLP solution aligns to the organization’s broader security architecture and strategy

 4. Develop implementation plans for any new tools within the DLP solution

 These plans should involve both IT and information security teams to ensure that stakeholders are aware of the tool’s purpose and intended use.
-This planning process should also identify the tool’s operational impact on the business and the degree to which that can be tolerated.
+This planning process should also identify the tool’s operational impact on the business and the degree to which this impact can be tolerated.

-5. Create a regular cadence of security review for the DLP solution
+5. Create a regular cadence of security reviews for the DLP solution

-New features, capabilities and functions are often added to solutions regularly.
-Your teams should evaluate, test and implement rollout plans as new capabilities reach the market.
-“Setting and forgetting” is a recipe for failure as the threats, tactics and techniques change faster than most tools can adapt.
+New features, capabilities, and functions are often added to solutions regularly.
+Your teams should evaluate, test, and implement rollout plans as new capabilities reach the market.
+“Setting and forgetting” is a recipe for failure, as threats, tactics, and techniques change faster than most tools can adapt.

 6. Establish change management guidelines